nbeddows/meen/README.md

 4. `conan create . --build=missing --test-folder=""`: same as 1 but will not run the basic package tests (not recommended).
 5. `conan create . --build=missing --conf=tools.build:skip_test=True`: same as 1 but will skip running the unit tests.
 6. `conan create . --build=missing --options=with_i8080_test_suites=False`: same as 1 but will not run the i8080 test suites.

+#### Upload a Conan package

+The package created in [the previous section](#export-a-conan-package) can be [uploaded to a Conan server](https://docs.conan.io/2/tutorial/conan_repositories/setting_up_conan_remotes/artifactory/artifactory_ce_cpp.html) so it can be consumed by other Conan based projects on other machines.

+Example command lines (once the artifactory server has been installed and is running):
+1. `conan remote add artifactory http://<server-ip>:8081/artifactory/api/conan/conan-local`: add the package server to the list of Conan remotes.
+2. `conan remote login artifactory <user> -p <password>`: login to the artifactory server so commands can be issued.
+3. `conan remote list`: list the remotes to ensure that it has been added.
+4. `conan upload mach_emu -r=artifactory`: upload the mach_emu package to the remote.
+5. `conan search mach_emu -r=artifactory`: search the remote to ensure that it was uploaded.
+6. `conan remove mach_emu -r=artifactory`: remove the mach_emu package from the remote.
+7. `conan remote remove artfactory`: remove the artifactory remote from the list of remotes.

 ### Basic principles of operation